How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

-The camshaft and crankshaft are the most important components of the engine.
-Since the engine uses the readings from both the crankshaft position sensor and the camshaft position sensor, a malfunction of either sensor could affect your engine’s readings and performance.
-This article mainly explains the bad camshaft position (CMP) sensor working, symptoms, and replacement cost.
+The camshaft and crankshaft are two vital components of an engine.
+The engine highly depends on the data provided by both the crankshaft position sensor and the camshaft position sensor to ensure optimal performance.
+Therefore, a malfunction in either of these sensors can have a significant impact on your vehicle’s fuel economy and overall performance.
+This article mainly explains the bad camshaft position sensor symptoms, causes, and how to replace it.

 What is a Camshaft Position Sensor?